sfago2024/www/content/future/agoyo.md

 Individuals ages 18–35 who are studying organ and/or have graduated from an accredited, degree-granting institution within the past 10 years are invited to apply.
 Five individuals will be awarded housing for the duration of the San Francisco 2024 AGO National Convention (five nights).
-Recipients will be assigned a roommate with whom they will share a double-occupancy room.
+Recipients will be able to choose another scholarship recipient as a roommate with whom they will share a double-occupancy room.

 ### Application requirements